 - If you’re in a car, stop the vehicle and wait for the quake to stop.
 Make sure you’re strapped in.
 Stay away from bridges that may sustain damage from the quake.

-- Once the shaking stops, it’s important to assess the situation.
-If you are inside a building and have a clear way out, leave the building safely.
+- Once the shaking stops, assess the situation.
+If you’re inside a building and have a clear way out, leave the building safely.

 - Keep away from unsound structures that might give out.
 Be wary of exposed wires or leaking gas tanks.

-- Unplug any electrical devices to reduce a fire hazard.
+- Unplug any electrical devices to reduce fire hazards.

 - Do not use the elevators.

-- Be prepared for aftershocks as they can occur minutes, hours or even days after a major quake.
+- Be prepared for aftershocks as they can occur minutes, hours, or even days after you survive an earthquake.

-- If you are on or near the coast during the quake, seek higher ground once it’s been deemed safe to do so.
-Tsunamis or seismic sea waves can occur after an earthquake.
-These waves cause significant damage to areas within a mile from the shore so move inland and to higher ground as soon as possible.
+- If you are on or near the coast during the quake, seek higher ground once it’s deemed safe to do so.
+The aftermath of an earthquake can cause tsunamis or seismic sea waves.
+These waves drive significant damage to areas within a mile of the shore, so move inland and to higher ground as soon as possible.

-What’s the strongest earthquake you’ve ever experienced and how did you survive it?
+Did you survive an earthquake before?
+How did you do it?
 Let us know in the comments below!